benc-uk/armview-vscode/README.md

   - Use keyboard shortcut `Ctrl+Alt+Q`

 ## Basic Features
-- Click on a resource to show popup 'infobox' for that resource, a selected subset of details will be shown
+- Click on a resource to show popup 'infobox' for that resource, a selected subset of details will be shown.
-- Click and drag on background to move and pan the view around
+- Click and drag on background to move and pan the view around.
-- Zoom in and out with the mouse wheel
+- Zoom in and out with the mouse wheel.
-- Drag icons around to layout as your wish, one tip is to click 'Re-fit' after moving to get the best view & zoom level
+- Drag icons around to layout as your wish, one tip is to click 'Re-fit' after moving to get the best view & zoom level.

 ## Toolbar
-- Click the 'Labels' button to toggle labels from resource names to resource types
+- Click the 'Labels' button to toggle labels from resource names to resource types.
-- Click the 'Re-fit' button to refit the view to the best zoom level
+- Click the 'Re-fit' button to refit the view to the best zoom level.
-- Click the 'Snap' button to toggle snap to grid mode on/off
+- Click the 'Snap' button to toggle snap to grid mode on/off.
-- Click the 'Export' button to export as PNG, you will be prompted for a filename
+- Click the 'Export' button to export as PNG, you will be prompted for a filename.
+The PNG will have a transparent background.
 - Two auto layout modes are available:
-  - 'Tree' lays out the nodes in a hierarchical manner, ok for small templates, also the default
+  - 'Tree' lays out the nodes in a hierarchical manner, ok for small templates, also the default.
-  - 'Grid' puts the nodes on a grid, better for large templates but will often not make logical sense
+  - 'Grid' puts the nodes on a grid, better for large templates but will often not make logical sense.

 ## Parameter Files
 By default the extension will try to use any `defaultValues` found in the parameters section of the template.